nysugfx/jockmkt_public_tools/ipo_order_placer/instructions.md

 # How to place orders electronically via the JockMKT api with no coding experience:

+Note: Use at your own risk.
+Double check your prices and quantites.
+The creator of this script is not responsible for any outcomes.

 1. Download and install python

     [DOWNLOAD AND INSTALL PYTHON](https://www.python.org/downloads/)